Falperra International Hill Climb: History

 The first running of the Falperra Hill Climb was promoted by a local commission from Braga in 1927.
 The second edition has held in 1930 by the Automóvel Clube de Portugal, ACP (Portugal Automobile Association).

-The competition was resumed in 1950 by the ACP, who named the 1950 edition as Falperra First Hill Climb, and all editions are accounted from 1950 edition.
+The competition was resumed in 1950 by the ACP, who named the 1950 edition as Falperra First Hill Climb, and all subsequent editions are accounted from the 1950 event onwards.

-In 1976, the Automóvel Clube do Minho (Minho Automobile Association) assumed the organization of the race and applied for an international competition.
-FIA integrated the race in their European Championship in 1978.
-Since that year, all the Falperra Hill Climbs where part of a FIA international calendar with the exception of the first race of 1984 (in this year there were two races: one in May for the national championship, and another in September for the European Championship).
+In 1976, the Automóvel Clube do Minho (Minho Automobile Association) assumed the organization of the race and applied for international competition status.
+FIA integrated the event in their European Championship in 1978.
+Since then, all of the Falperra Hill Climbs were part of an FIA international calendar with the exception of the first race of 1984, in which there were two races that year: one in May for the national championship, and another in September for the European Championship.

-In 2002, due to lack of understanding between local authorities to make security improvements at the track, the race was not realized until 2010, when that improvements were made.
+In 2002, due to a lack of understanding between local authorities on how to improve track safety, the event wasn't held until 2010, the year in which those improvements were implemented.

-In 2013 the race was in risk of not being held, but due to the pressure made by the Falperra HC supporters in social networks, the Braga city hall made the new pack of safety improvements requested by FIA in the same year.
+In 2013, the event was in risk of not being held again, but due to pressure applied by the Falperra HC supporters in social networks, the Braga city hall implemented the safety improvements requested by FIA that same year.

-Falperra International Hill Climb was chosen by FIA to receive the FIA Hill Climb Masters in 2020.
-Due to Covid–19 pandemic concerns, the event was postponed to 2021.
+Falperra International Hill Climb was chosen by FIA to receive the FIA Hill Climb Masters in 2020, but due to COVID–19 pandemic concerns, the event was postponed until 2021.
 The track was shortened to 2970 m just for the Masters.

 Current records

-The current record was set in 2019 by the Italian driver Christian Merli, on the wheel of an Osella FA 30, with the time of 1:44.955, beating the record established by himself in the previous year.
+The current record was set in 2019 by Italian driver Christian Merli, at the wheel of an Osella FA 30, with the time of 1:46.944, beating the record established by himself in the previous year of 1:47.890, also at the wheel of the same Osella FA 30.